oracle/graal/docs/reference-manual/native-image/NMT.md

 toc_group: debugging-and-diagnostics
 link_title: Native Memory Tracking
 permalink: /reference-manual/native-image/debugging-and-diagnostics/NMT/
-redirect_from: /reference-manual/native-image/NMT/
 ---

 # Native Memory Tracking (NMT) with Native Image

 Native Memory Tracking (NMT) is a serviceability feature that records off-heap memory usage of your application.
 The terminology “off-heap memory” is sometimes used interchangeably with “native memory” or “unmanaged memory.”
 This essentially means any memory that is not managed by the garbage collector.

 Unlike traditional Java applications, Native Image uses Substrate VM instead of Java HotSpot VM to provide the runtime components.
 Unlike HotSpot, Substrate VM mostly uses memory on the collected heap managed by its garbage collector.